APSL/redux-i18n/README.md

 }
 ```

-Also you can set initial language with *initialLang* attribute:
+You can also set the initial language with the *initialLang* prop:

 ```javascript
 <I18n translations={translations} initialLang="es">